July 21

 • They trademark their bakery name and logo.

-• They copyright their distinctive packing design.
+• They copyright their distinctive packaging design.

 • They patent a special baking process that gives their cupcakes a unique texture.